jupyterhub/binderhub/docs/source/tutorials/install.md

    In the repository creation page, give it a name (ideally same name you are using for dedicated to the chart installation), select 'Docker' as the format, 'Standard' as the mode, 'Region' as the location type and select the same region your kubernetes cluster is in.
 The settings about encryption and other options can be left in their default.
-Hit "Create".
+Click "Create".

 5. Find the full path of the repository you just created, by opening it in the list and looking for the small 'copy' icon next to the name of the repository.
-If you hit it, it should copy something like `<region>-docker.pkg.dev/<project-name>/<repository-name>`.
+If you click it, it should copy something like `<region>-docker.pkg.dev/<project-name>/<repository-name>`.
    Save this.

 6. Create a Google Cloud Service Account that has permissions to push to this